01 of 09

 Norway's Sorrisniva Igloo Hotel is a beautiful ice hotel found 15 kilometers (9 miles) outside the town of Alta, in the region Finnmark (northeastern Norway).
 From here, it's only three hours to the North Cape.

-The Sorrisniva Igloo Hotel in Alta offers ice hotel lovers in Norway more than 6,500 square feet of guest rooms, amenities, an ice bar, a chapel and an impressive ice gallery that will take your breath away at night.
+The Sorrisniva Igloo Hotel in Alta offers ice hotel lovers in Norway more than 2,500 square meters of guest rooms, amenities, an ice bar, a chapel and an impressive ice gallery that will take your breath away at night.
 It's the northernmost ice hotel in Europe.

 Depending on how quickly the weather in Scandinavia warms up in spring, the Sorrisniva Igloo Hotel is typically open from December through April.
 The earlier you visit, the more you will be able to enjoy the Polar Nights.